muesli/service-tools/README.md

 To generate a new service file non-interactively simply call:

 ```
-$ service-generator /path/to/executable "Some description"
+$ service-generator create /path/to/executable "Some description"
 ```

 If you prefer a terminal UI, you can launch it with just an executable or no arguments at all:

 ```
-$ service-generator /path/to/executable
+$ service-generator create
 ```

 See `--help` for all commands and options.